Trocaire College

 Catholic college in Buffalo, New York, U.S.

-Trocaire College is a private Catholic junior college in Buffalo, New York, United States.
+Trocaire College is a private Catholic college in Buffalo, New York, United States.
 Founded in 1958 by the Sisters of Mercy, Trocaire College offers degrees in healthcare, business, and technology.
 It has an extension site in Williamsville, New York.
 Total enrollment across both locations is approximately 1,300 students.

 History

 Trocaire was founded in 1958 by the Sisters of Mercy as Sancta Maria College to train women of the order.
 In 1965 it admitted laywomen and in 1972 enrolled male students.
 In 1967 the college was renamed Trocaire College.
 The word 'trócaire' means 'mercy' in the Irish language.
 This is an homage to the religious order which founded the college, the Sisters of Mercy, who were founded in Dublin, Ireland in 1831.

 In August 2022, Trocaire and Medaille University signed a cooperative agreement.
 In January 2023, Trocaire purchased six buildings from Medaille.
 In April 2023, interim Medaille University President Lori Quigley announced that Trocaire College would be acquiring Medaille on July 31, 2023.
 In May 2023, Trocaire College President Bassam Deeb called off the deal.